DhruvKinger/Pointer-Controller/README.md

 I have tried to build an inference pipeline for both video file and webcam feed as input.
 Allowing the user to select their input option in the command line arguments:
 -i argument takes the input video file or a webcam, for accessing video file the command is -i " path of video file " whereas for accessing webcam -i "cam".

 Depending on chosen option it will work.

-### Async Inference
-If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.

-### Edge Cases
-There will be certain situations that will break your inference flow.
-For instance, lighting changes or multiple people in the frame.
-Explain some of the edge cases you encountered in your project and how you solved them to make your project more robust.